aiidateam/aiida-firecrest/README.md

 See also the [pyfirecrest CLI](https://github.com/eth-cscs/pyfirecrest), for directly interacting with a FirecREST server.

+See [tests/test_calculation.py](tests/test_calculation.py) for a working example of how to use the plugin, via the AiiDA API.

 ### Current Issues

 Simple calculations are now running successfully [in the tests](tests/test_calculation.py), however, there are still some critical issues, before this could be production ready:

 1. Currently uploading via firecrest changes `_aiidasubmit.sh` to `aiidasubmit.sh` 😱 ([see #191](https://github.com/eth-cscs/firecrest/issues/191)), so `metadata.options.submit_script_filename` should be set to this.

-2. Handling of large (>5Mb) files needs to be improved
+2. Handling of large (>5Mb) file uploads/downloads needs to be improved

 3. Handling of the client secret, which should likely not be stored in the database